ednieuw/ESP32SerialNTP-BLE-Clock/README.md

 This code can be used with an ESP32 C3 and S3 and probably other boards.

-With a #define in the code a board can be selected before compiling the code for that board.
+With a #define in the code a board can be selected before compiling the code for that board.<br>

 ```
 //#define ESP32C3_SUPERMINI   // ESP32-C3-Supermini